 NEED TO IMPROVE BRAND GOVERNANCE AT YOUR ORGANISATION?

 GET YOUR FREE CHECKLIST: 10 STEPS TO MASTERING MARKETING COMPLIANCE

 10. Integrate into your workflows

 Despite that, it can be difficult to ensure that all stakeholders comply with your brand guidelines.

 “What’s missing is some sort of oversight so you know when someone is actually adhering to the guidelines or not,” McPherson says.
 “So teams need to have some sort of ability to integrate brand guidelines into workflow systems.

 “It’s about disseminating the guidelines so they’re at everyone’s fingertips throughout the design process, and having assets that are pre-approved or already designed for the context so that team members can just drag and drop based on what they’re doing.”

-Using a digital asset management system that works with a marketing operations and compliance system such as Simple will ensure your most up-to-date brand guidelines are included where necessary in your briefs.
+Using a digital asset management system that works with a marketing resource management platform such as Simple will ensure your most up-to-date brand guidelines are included where necessary in your briefs.

 That way, it’s a simple matter to collaborate with your teams, agencies, suppliers and third parties and ensure all work utilises the latest pre-approved assets and complies with your newly updated brand guidelines